 Leg pain might be musculoskeletal, coming from your bones, joints, and nerves, or be a consequence of poor circulation due to conditions like chronic venous insufficiency.
 If you have leg pain, the Centers for Pain Control and Vein Care team can help.
-At their offices in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, the team of pain management and vein care experts can deliver the right treatment for your leg pain.
+At their offices in Hobart, LaPorte, Munster, and Valparaiso, Indiana, the team of pain management and vein care experts can deliver the right treatment for your leg pain.
 Call the Centers for Pain Control and Vein Care office nearest you today for more information or book an appointment using the online form.

 There are three main causes of leg pain:

 This includes damage to the bones, muscles, connective tissues, nerves, or cartilage in your legs from sprains, strains, fractures, and conditions like Achilles tendinitis, meniscal tears, and hamstring injuries.

 The nerves in your spine extend out to everywhere else around your body.
 If you have a spinal subluxation (misalignment), herniated disc, or other condition that pinches your lumbar (lower back) nerves, it can cause pain that travels down one or both legs.
 Sciatica is the most common example of this type of leg pain.

 Problems with the blood flow in your legs often lead to leg pain.
 Chronic venous insufficiency happens when the valves in your veins that keep blood flowing back to your heart stop working properly, causing conditions like varicose veins, lymphedema, and leg ulcers.

 Deep vein thrombosis (DVT), where a blood clot forms in your leg, requires immediate medical attention to prevent a potentially life-threatening pulmonary embolism.